A Grown-Up Guide to Austin's 'Dirty' 6th Street

 This reservations-only spot is a must-visit for anyone in search of an intimate and chic date night spot.

 Easy Tiger is a multipurpose hangout for all times of the day.
-In the morning and afternoon, patrons can enjoy locally roasted coffee and house-baked bread and pastries like a Tiger Claw with spiced pecan filling and a nine-grain Breakfast Stick studded with raisins and pecans.
+In the morning and afternoon, patrons can enjoy locally roasted coffee and house-baked bread and pastries like a Tiger Claw with spiced pecan filling.

 In the afternoon and evening, the beer garden offers picnic table seating, a curated list of domestic brews, specialty cocktails, and German-inspired eats like housemade bratwurst, freshly baked pretzels with Easy Tiger’s proprietary mustards, and tangy green cabbage sauerkraut.